komrad36/FastDivide128/README.md

 # FastDivide128
-Getting __udivti3, __umodti3, or __udivmodti4 errors?
-Just want faster division/modulo for 128-bit ints on Clang?
-Look no further.

 Clang natively supports U128, aka uint128_t, aka __uint128_t, aka unsigned __int128.
 However, on Windows, attempting to perform division or modulo on these large integers calls a function (__udivti3, __umodti3, or __udivmodti4) that is not available, causing "unresolved external symbol" errors.
 There's an LLVM bug ticket but it's been open for literally years: